jenkins-hero/aws-cdk-examples/jenkins-kaniko/README.md

 `cdk deploy --context certificateArn=<certificate-arn> --context hostedZoneName=<hosted-zone-name>`

-(you may be prompted to run a `cdk bootstrap` command)
+(you may be prompted to first run a `cdk bootstrap` command)

 Once your stack has been created, you can:

 1. access Jenkins by entering the admin password from the ECS task logs
-1. in the setup wizard choose not to install any plugins, as the required plugins are preconfigured
+1. in the setup wizard choose not to install any plugins, as the required plugins are already installed
 1. create a new user
-1. on the main Jenkins page you can run the provided *kaniko-example* job to see Kaniko in action
+1. on the main Jenkins page you can run the provided *kaniko-example* job to see Kaniko in action (this may take around 10 minutes to complete).

 ## Cleanup